Spatially Constrained GAN for Face and Fashion Synthesis: Experiment

-Compared to the generative models, our method has additional controllability on spatial domain regulated by input semantic segmentation.
-We could specify spatial configuration by inputting our target semantic segmentations to the generator.
-Our method is also superior in general visual quality, especially on the boundaries, since semantaic segmentations provide high-frequency signals to the model as additional guidance.

-In the spatially constrained generation, the input segmentations are shown in the leftmost column of Figure \ref{fig_compare_celeba}, and the results of Pix2Pix and CycleGAN are shown in the next two columns.
-The faces generated by Pix2Pix are in low quality.
-CycleGAN even suffers a mode collapse issue that their model only gives a single output no matter the input segmentation.
-One possible reason is that translating facial segmentation to realistic face is essentially an one-to-many translation.
-Essentially, those two image-to-image translation methods both assume an one-to-one mapping between input and target domains.
+We first provide comparison results on CelebA in Figure \ref{fig_compare_celeba}.
+The input segmentations are shown in the leftmost column, and the results of Pix2Pix and CycleGAN are shown in the next two columns.
+The visual quality generated by Pix2Pix is low, and CycleGAN suffers a mode collapse issue that their model only gives a single output no matter the input segmentation.
+One possible reason is that translating facial segmentation to realistic faces is essentially a one-to-many translation, however, those two image-to-image translation methods both assume a one-to-one mapping between input and target domains.
 Especially for CycleGAN, their cycle-consistency loss which seeks to maintain the contents during a cycle translating forward and backward tends to enforce the one-to-one mapping.
-However, in this case, when a face image is translated into its semantic segmentation, it is barely possible to translate it back to the original face due to the information lost in the many-to-one translation.
-Their methods struggle in looking for an one-to-one mapping from the one-to-many mapping and eventually fail to achieve it.

-Compared with these image-to-image translation me\-th\-ods, it is worth noting that our method can generate images with variations on facial attributes and other details with a single input.
-Our model can do one-to-many generations directed by the input latent vector and attribute label, while their methods only provide one-to-one generation.
-We show that inputting randomly sampled latent vectors can result into diverse images with different background and details in segmentation-to-image synthesis.
-In summary, our proposed SC\-GAN enjoys the superiority in terms of diverse variations, controllability and realistic high-quality results over the image-to-image translation methods.
+When a face image is translated into its semantic segmentation, it is barely possible to translate it back to the original face due to the information lost in the many-to-one translation.
+The results of SPADE are presented in Column 4 and 5 in Figure \ref{fig_compare_celeba}.
+SPADE can generate diverse faces given fixed segmentation as inputs, but the attributes of the generated faces are randomized despite providing ``style images'' to the encoder.
+Since face images are similar to each other in structures, it violates the style-based assumption of SPADE.
+Our proposed SCGAN could always produce reliable and high-quality results.
+It is worth noting that inputting randomly sampled latent vectors can result in diverse images with different backgrounds and details in segmentation-to-image synthesis.
+Due to the high-frequency signal from boundaries of attributes in semantic segmentation, our SCGAN could produce a large number of sharp details which makes the results more realistic compared to all the other methods.
+In summary, SC\-GAN enjoys superiority in terms of diverse variations, controllability, and realistic high-quality results over the other methods.